Bake or Break

 Apple Crisp

-The bright tartness of apple blends with warm autumn spices and sweet cinnamon sugar in this classic Apple Crisp.
-With tender chunks of tangy apple and a crunchy oat topping full of brown sugar, the layers of rich and complex flavor make this the ultimate fall dessert.
+Bright, tart apple blends with warm autumn spices and sweet cinnamon sugar in this classic apple crisp.
+With tender chunks of tangy apple and a crunchy oat topping full of brown sugar, layers of rich and complex flavor make this the ultimate fall dessert.

 A bowl of apple crisp with a single scoop of vanilla ice cream on top.